 Complementing that complex character study is Hans Zimmer’s emotive soundtrack, which plays on traditional Japanese music set to an orchestral sweep.

-Despite the film’s occasional – and probably inescapable – lapses into epic film tropes, on the whole it does genuinely offer something new to the Dances With Wolves/Avatar leaning.
+Despite the film’s occasional – and probably inescapable – lapses into epic film tropes, on the whole it does genuinely offer something new to the Dances With Wolves and Avatar leaning.

 And a lot of the intrigue comes about from the traditional way of Japanese life.
 As even though Cruise is the big star heading the project, his character is more of a bit player there to support Japan.

 Even the title of the film isn’t about Cruise being the last samurai – the term is plural and implies, perhaps knowingly, that these heroic sorts are destined to fail.

 But despite the effort involved in making the film respectful of Japanese history, The Last Samurai did still receive some mixed reviews.
 And other critics even wondered whether it was a misguided project – or even racist.